davidcann/electron-mac-dock-icon-switcher/README.md

 You should install this in `devDependencies` because you'll configure your build process to copy the built `.docktileplugin` bundle into a folder inside your app bundle.
 Because of this, the switching icons can only work with your production app, not when running with the electron binary used in development.

+#### Not allowed in Mac App Store

+Last I heard, Apple does not allow apps with a docktileplugin in the Mac App Store.

+## Install

-## Xcode Requirements
+#### Xcode Requirements

 You must have `xcodebuild` installed and working properly.
 It comes with Xcode, but if there's an error, you may need to run `sudo xcode-select --reset` or use the `-switch` argument to set the location of your Xcode tools.

-## Install
+### 1. Install in `devDependencies`

     npm install --save-dev electron-mac-dock-icon-switcher

-### Set Variable in `.npmrc`
+### 2. Set Variables in `.npmrc`

 You must add the three variables in your app's `.npmrc` file.
 Each string **must be unique** to your app.